By Jeffrey S. Lapin, CPM, DREI

 When it comes to conducting inspections of commercial or multi unit residential properties, there are some basic tips and techniques that have been proven to be very effective and are therefore shared here.
 The object of the inspection is to quickly and efficiently perform a visual audit of the entire property in order to identify items that are lacking in proper maintenance or add risk and need to be either fixed or replaced.

-Use a Written Checklist Every Time
+Use a Written or Electronic Checklist Every Time

-It is highly recommended that the Manager be accompanied on the inspections by those persons identified herein as responsible for specific items at the Property.
+It is highly recommended that the Manager be accompanied on the inspections by those persons identified as responsible for specific items at the Property.
 At a minimum, the Manager should be accompanied by the assistant property manager (if there is one), the janitorial supervisor and the Chief Engineer or Maintenance Supervisor.
 If services are provided by contractors, a senior representative must accompany the inspection team.

 The Manager should have the following items with him/her on the inspection tour:

 - Written inspection checklist on a clipboard or electronic version on a tablet

 - Caution tape to cordon off unsafe conditions found